 We do not know when or whether we will become profitable.
 We have no products approved for commercial sale and have not generated revenue from operations.
 To become and remain profitable, we must succeed in developing, obtaining regulatory approval for and commercializing one or more of our product candidates.
-This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our product candidates, discovering and developing additional product candidates, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing commercialization capabilities for any approved products and achieving market acceptance for any approved products.
+This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our product candidates, discovering and developing additional product candidates, making regulatory submissions, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing commercialization capabilities for any approved products, manufacturing any approved products and achieving market acceptance for any approved products.
 We may never succeed in these activities.
 Even if we succeed in these activities, we may never generate revenue in an amount sufficient to achieve profitability.